 For most homeowners, an insurance policy on their homes will cover losses associated with things like heavy storms, explosions, aircraft accidents, car and truck crashes, theft, volcanoes, smoke damage, severe wind, fire and more.
 There are some categories of loss that are usually not covered on a homeowners policy.
 These include some natural disasters, primarily ones that are the result of flooding, earthquakes, excessive ice and snowfall, poor maintenance, sewage problems, termites and others.

 Natural disaster situations vary from region to region.
-If you have any questions about the kinds of disasters that might strike in your area, always remember to speak directly with an insurance agent to find out if that particular type of coverage can be added on to your original policy or whether there is a form of separate coverage available.
+If you have any questions about the kinds of disasters that might strike in your area, always remember to speak directly with an insurance agent in Maryland to find out if that particular type of coverage can be added on to your original policy or whether there is a form of separate coverage available.